taylorak/play-example-form/README.md

 has just two methods: getIndex() which displays the form in the index page and postIndex() that processes a form submission from the index page.

 The getIndex method takes a Student ID as a parameter.
-If the value is 0, then the
+If the value is 0, then an empty form is displayed, otherwise the form is displayed pre-filled with the data associated with the Student ID.
+For example, you can retrieve the data for the student with ID 1 using: http://localhost:9000?id=1.
+The system instantiates a couple of students on startup.

+By looking at the controller, you can see that

 Playing with the application
 ----------------------------